MMMPhoto/employee-tracker/README.md

   ## Description

   The Employee Tracker is a node.js app run entirely in the Command Line Interface, allowing the user to interact with their company's database.
 The app uses Inquirer to take input from the user, and communicates with a MySQL database.
-The user is able to see all of the company's departments, roles, employees, salaries, and managers, as well as the relationship between them all.
+The user is able to view tables that show all of the company's departments, roles, employees, salaries, and managers, as well as the relationship between those data.
+In addition, user can manipulate the data in the table, by adding departments, roles, or employees, as well as updating an existing employee's role.

   ## Table of Contents